Steven Brault: Music career

+Broadcasting career

+On August 9, 2024, Brault made his play-by-play debut on Pittsburgh SportsNet, filling in for long-time Pirates' announcer, Greg Brown, who was unavailable due to his son's wedding.

 Personal life

 In the baseball off-season, Brault resides in San Diego, California.
 In 2018, he launched a podcast with fellow pitcher Trevor Williams called IMHO, in which they and a guest, usually connected with baseball, rank items relating to a topic outside of baseball.